-Information for foreign auditors
+Information for foreign auditors for registration

 The accountancy profession in the Netherlands is regulated in two Acts, namely: